Kok Heng Leun

 Kok Heng Leun (郭慶亮 (Guō Qìngliàng); born 1966) is a former Singapore Nominated Member of Parliament (NMP) who represented the arts sector in Singapore.
 He was appointed by the President of Singapore in March 2016.
-Currently, he works as the Artistic Director of Singaporean theatre company Drama Box.
+He steps down as Co-Artistic Director of Singaporean theatre company Drama Box in 2022, and continue his practice in the company as an Artist, Founder.
 He is a member of the Singapore Chinese Cultural Centre Programme Committee, and is part of the arts advisory panel of the National Arts Council, Singapore.